Empowering you to share the benefits of yoga and mindfulness with all children

 It is our intention to share yoga and mindfulness with as many children as possible.
 We invite anyone with a sound yoga foundation, including a current, regular practice and a love of yoga and children, to join this course.
 We welcome yoga teachers, school teachers or TAs, therapists or parents/carers.
 Some experience of mindfulness practices is also a pre-requisite.
 If you are not a yoga teacher please provide a letter of recommendation from your regular yoga teacher, or get in touch by emailing firstname.lastname@example.org.
 Skills in an area related to yoga may also enable you to join this course.

 This course will be running online very soon, why not sign up for our newsletter and be the first to know about it or go to our online school for free classes and to see the our other courses

 How this Course Benefits You

 Please note the topics covered are provided as a guide on what to expect throughout the experience.
-For more details, click on the link above to download the course programme.

 ■ Topic 1 – Introducing the Yoga Practice

 You will be provided with a background to the evolution of our practice and the possibilities of Yoga.
 Whether you are a parent, teacher or therapist, we will provide you with the personal and practical knowledge to enter various situations ready to bring the best out of the child.

 You will be guided through how to develop relationships with children and their carers.
 A positive intention will be established from the outset, and you will be encouraged to celebrate the child’s strengths as you support them in embracing their potential.

 ■ Topic 3 – Teaching Yoga Through the Ages (Includes live kids classes)